 Balanitis

 Symptoms of balanitis can include redness, swelling, an itch, discharge, an unpleasant smell and a blotchy red rash on the head of the penis.
 This is not sexually transmitted.
-It is more likely
+It is more likely to occur if you have not washed for a few days, particularly if there has been sexual activity.

 Balanitis is best managed with good hygiene habits.
 It should not need any medication.
 Good hygiene habits include washing the penis once a day, with warm water alone or using soap substitute as mentioned in the What is the best way to wash genital skin? section above.

 If you have a foreskin, gently pull it back to wash the head of the penis and, very importantly, allow to dry completely before replacing the foreskin.
 You should also pull back the foreskin when you are urinating.
 This will prevent urine from touching the foreskin which can sit on the head of the penis and cause irritation.
-If your foreskin is tight and does not pull back easily, you should see your doctor to discuss.
+If your foreskin is tight and does not pull back easily, you should see your clinician to discuss.
 Never forcibly pull back on the foreskin as this can cause scarring.

 Where can I get more information?